-- 1. Thread a large, heavy-duty tie wrap through the two thrustermounting holes at each of the three thruster locations, as shown in Figure 2.6-4. - Place the appropriate thruster in the loop formed by each tie wrap, and tighten the tie wrap around the thruster, as shown in Figure 2.6-5.
+- 1. Thread a large, heavy-duty tie wrap through the two thruster-mounting holes at each of the three thruster locations, as shown in Figure 2.6-4. - 2.
+Place the appropriate thruster in the loop formed by each tie wrap, and tighten the tie wrap around the thruster, as shown in Figure 2.6-5.
 Refer to Table 2.6-1 for thruster placement.
-Be sure to mount the vertical thruster with its propeller pointing upward.
+Be sure to mount the vertical thruster with its propeller pointing upward, as shown in Figure 2.6-7.